Julaybib

 Julaybib was a companion of the Islamic prophet Muhammad and martyr in the early Muslim community.

 Name

 His name was acquired prior to his acceptance of Islam and is considered semantically unusual in Arabic; julaybib means "small grown" being the diminutive form of the word jalbab, referring to Julaybib's unusually short stature.
-Sources also describe him as being damim, suggesting physical unattractiveness or deformity.
+Sources also describe him as being damim, meaning ugly, suggesting physical unattractiveness or deformity.

 Family

 Julaybib's lineage was unknown and there is no record of his parents or what tribe he belonged to.
 All that was known of him was that he was an Arab and that he was one of the Ansar in Medina.

 Marriage

-The Prophet Muhammad suggested Julaybib as a match for a woman from the Ansar known for her beauty, modesty, and devotion.
-While the girl's parents—particularly the mother—were at unsatisfied with the proposal at first, the daughter willingly consented and was married to Julaybib.
-The couple lived together until he was martyred in an expedition soon after.
+Muhammad suggested Julaybib as a match for a woman from the Ansar known for her beauty, modesty, and devotion.
+While the girl's parents—particularly the mother—were unsatisfied with the proposal at first, the daughter willingly consented and was married to Julaybib.
+The couple was about to live together until he was martyred in an expedition soon after.
 It is said that Julaybib's wife was the most eligible unmarried woman in Medina.